 1) current technology issues in agriculture including genetically modified organisms (GMOs), herbicides, pesticides, agriculture water pollution, aquifer depletion, antibiotics in livestock, and accurate food labeling; and

 2) current agriculture finance issues including consolidation in agriculture industries, crop subsidies and the federal agricultural regulatory process."

-On this site, we will post additional articles and links to current events or NH-specific aspects of agriculture.
-We will also post the times and places of local League consensus meetings.
-Any League member is welcome to attend a consensus meeting.
+On this site, we will post additional articles and links to current events or NH-specific aspects of agriculture and food safety.

 - What is our mission?
 How are we structured?
 What is our history?
 What are our positions?

 - How to get involved.
 What to do if you don't have much time.

 - Marilla Ricker's portrait deserves a place in the NH State House.
 Your donation made it possible.